Jerrylum/cityu-quick-course-adder-pro-max/README.md

 - **Efficiency:** Save time and avoid the hassle of manual entry and submission.
 This extension is designed to help you navigate the often stressful registration period with confidence and ease.
 - **Accuracy:** Reduce the risk of errors by automating the registration process.
 The extension ensures that your CRNs are entered correctly and that the appropriate actions are taken for each course.
-- **Stay Organized**: Keep an organized list of all your registration actions to ensure nothing is missed.
+- **Stay Organized:** Keep an organized list of all your registration actions to ensure nothing is missed.

 ## Responsibility